michalwitwicki/QuickQuack/README.md

 Notes:
 1. **Total season participators** represents how many players completed at least one map from season's map pool.
 From now on lets abbreviate it to `total_participators`.
 2. Player must complete at least some amount of maps before getting season rating.
 Lets call this number a `map_required`.
 3. This algorithm uses normalization in a form of remapping value from one range to another.
-In further description I will use remapping "function" with such signature:
+In further description I will use remapping function with such signature:
 ```python
 remap(value_to_remap, input_range_start, input_range_stop, output_range_start, output_range_stop)
 ```

 ### Normalized rank
 The normalized ranking offers a richer set of information compared to the traditional ranking.
-While the classical ranking focuses solely on the order of sorted records, the normalized ranking goes further by conveying the actual differences between the times (map records).
+While the classical ranking focuses solely on the order of sorted records, the normalized ranking goes further by conveying the actual differences between times (map records).

 ```python
 normalized_rank = remap(player_time_on_map, best_map_time, worst_map_time, 1000, 0)
 ```

 ### Confidence factor
 The confidence factor reflects how a specific time on a map is 'good' compared to other times.
 If there is only one record on a map, there is no competition, and in such a case, no points are awarded.
-This is balanced out by the `attendance_score` component.
+This is balanced out by the `attendance_score` component described later.

-To calculate confidence factor Im using number representing how many another records given record defeated, or in another words "number of opponents behind".
+This component is calculated from number of records given record defeated, or in another words "number of opponents behind".
 ```python
 confidence_factor = remap(num_opponents_behind, 0, total_participators - 1, 0, 1)
 ```